swina/whoobe-one-studio/public/docs/README.md

 Using the Build option from the editor preview of any page, save the file as **whoobe.js** in the **./src** folder of whoobe-one-vite installation.
 The static page will be deployed in the **./dist** folder.

+### tailwind.config.js

+WhoobeOne extends some utility-first TailwindCSS with some extra classes and colors.
+If you plan to customize WhoobeOne

 ### Dev preview

 ```